Aditya-Manoj-Paranjpe/ArcCircle-SAP-MM-SQL/README.md

 ---

 ### Why this project exists?
-"I built this project to bridge the gap between SAP functional logic and technical database.
-While specializing in SAP MM, I wanted to deconstruct the 'logic engine' that powers supply chains by rebuilding it in SQL.
-This repository proves how complex business rules—like organizational hierarchy, inventory protection, and procurement constraints—can be automated and safeguarded directly at the database level."
+"I built this project after 3 weeks of intensive SQL learning to bridge the gap between business logic and database engineering.
+While currently studying the SAP S/4HANA MM module, I wanted to 'peek under the hood' of how an ERP actually manages data.

+I didn't use the SAP software for this—instead, I took the SAP Organizational Structure as an inspiration, designed a custom architecture in Excel, and then fully implemented the logic (Triggers, Stored Procedures, and Relational Schema) purely in MySQL.
+This project is a testament to my ability to take complex business concepts and translate them into functional, automated code."